nickelodeon20/AU_Class_Projects/README.md

 ### COMP 2710 - Software Construction (C++)

-This class introduces C++ programming and augments concepts found in COMP 2210.
-It also discusses further topics like memory management (i.e. garbage collection, memory pointer addressing), deadlock prevention,
+This class introduces C++ programming, Git version control (i.e. Ubuntu terminal), and augments concepts found in COMP 2210.
+It also discusses further topics like memory management (i.e. garbage collection, memory pointer addressing), deadlock prevention, and resource distribution.
+The coding for this class was largely indepedent, as 4/5 major projects were given with instructions but no template.
+However, the last 2 assignments - Project5 and FinalExam - are conceptual assignments where students were asked to fill in critical lines to almost complete code relating to semaphores and the Dining Philosopher's problem respectively.

+For Project3, there are three files (the submission, v1, and v2) created because of assignment instructions that asked for an original version, a second verision, and then a final version that merged those two together using Git commands.